KeeferW/Speed-Analyzer/README.md

 The Lucas-Kanade optical flow algorithm is a method for estimating the motion vector (optical flow) of pixels between two consecutive frames in a video sequence.
 Further documentation can be found here: https://docs.opencv.org/3.4/db/d7f/tutorial_js_lucas_kanade.html

-An important note is that it takes the average NOT the actual number of pixels moved, e.g a larger ROI selection on the same video in the same location will yield a smaller pixel/frame speed.
+An important note is that it takes the average NOT the actual number of pixels moved, e.g a larger ROI selection on the same video in the same location will yield a smaller pixel/frame speed, however if the background is static, the shape of the graph and comparability of the speeds to one other will always stay the same.
 ## Features

 - ROI Selection: Users can choose a specific region within the video to analyze for motion speed.
 The ROI will remain visible while the video plays.